etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 to offload business logic into a specialized decorator and reuse it across the whole codebase.

-The Python standard library offers many of ready-made decorators.
-For example, the above memoization tool is readily available in standard
+The Python standard library offers many ready-made decorators.
+For example, the above memoization tool is readily available in the standard
 library:

 .. code-block:: python